Vocabulary is the key to comprehension.

 - Review the list of key words (concepts) with the class before reading the selected information.

-- Choose a key concept word from the topic read and have students help you complete a Frayer Model.
+- Choose a key concept word from the topic read and have learners help you complete a Frayer Model.

-- Pass out blank copies of your Frayer Model or have students create one.
+- Pass out blank copies of your Frayer Model or have learners create one.

-- Students practice the strategy in pairs or ... using the key words or concepts for the reading.
+- Learners practice the strategy in pairs or ... using the key words or concepts for the reading.

 - Share the completed models with each other and edit them by adding additional ideas to the categories: descriptions, explanations, pictures, diagrams, symbols ...